Birdwatching: Socio-psychology

 Ethologist Nikolaas Tinbergen considers birdwatching to be an expression of the male hunting instinct, while Simon Baron-Cohen links it with a male tendency for "systemizing".
 There have been suggestions that identification of birds may be a form of gaining status which has been compared with Kula valuables noted in Papua New Guinean cultures.

 A study of the motivations for birdwatching in New York concluded that initial motivations were largely similar in males and females, but males who participate actively in birding are more motivated by "sharing knowledge" with others, and active female birders are more motivated by their "intellectual" interest in studying birds, and by the "challenge" of identifying new and rare birds and improving their skills.
 Another study suggested that males lean towards competitive birding, while females prefer recreational birdwatching.
+A study for birdwatchers in Poland found that the proportion of female birdwatchers involved in twitching has grown in recent years and that female birdwatchers were more willing to participate in observations of more common bird rarities than male birdwatchers.
 While the representation of women has always been low, it has been pointed out that nearly 90% of all birdwatchers in the United States are white, with only a few African Americans.
-Other minority groups have formed organizations to support fellow birders, such as the Gay Birders Club and the Disabled Birders Association.
+Other minority groups have formed organizations to support fellow birders, such as the Gay Birders Club and Birding For All, formerly the Disabled Birders Association.

 The study of birdwatching has been of interest to students of the sociology of science.
+A 2024 study conducted in Iran examined how personality traits predict birdwatching interest and self-identification as a birdwatcher.
+The results highlighted that openness to experience, agreeableness, and conscientiousness positively influenced engagement, while neuroticism had a negative effect.
+People who have nature-based experiences report better well-being and lower psychological distress than those who do not, and birdwatching in particular was found to have higher gains in subjective well-being and more reduction in distress than more generic nature exposure, such as walks.